itsjeffro/panel/README.md

 ### Resources
 Resources allow for mapping to your applications model.

-You may generate a new resource by useing the panel:resource console command.
+You may generate a new resource by using the panel:resource console command.

 ```bash
 php artisan panel:resource User